npm/npm-audit-report/README.md

 required remediations and affected nodes in the dependency graph.
 This data is serialized and provided as an `"auditReportVersion": 2` object.

-Version 2 of this module expects to recieve an instance (or serialized JSON version of) the `AuditReport` class from Arborist, which is returned by `arborist.audit()` and stored on the instance as `arborist.auditReport`.
+Version 2 of this module expects to receive an instance (or serialized JSON version of) the `AuditReport` class from Arborist, which is returned by `arborist.audit()` and stored on the instance as `arborist.auditReport`.